IBM/SpectrumScaleTools/ece_capacity_estimator/README.md

-This tool calculates the effective capacity of Spectrum Scale Native RAID systems.
+This tool calculates the effective capacity of IBM Storage Scale RAID systems.
 It is an estimation and actual figures could differ from the calculated ones.
 Be prepared for 1% deviations when using this tool.
 As a reminder, this tool comes with not warranty of any kind.

 **TODO:**
  * Further tests to compare from real capacity vs calculated to tune the tool

 **PREREQUISITES:** Before running this tool you **must** fulfill the prerequisites:
  * python3 installed in the system
- * User must have understanding of Spectrum Scale Native RAID
+ * User must have understanding of IBM Storage Scale RAID

 The tool requires four parameters to be passed on when invoking them:
  * -n or --node-count ->  Number of storage nodes.
 For ESS this will be 2.
-For ECE it should be between 4 and 32.
+For ECE it should be between 4 and 32
- * -p or --pdisk-per-node -> Number of identically sized pdisks per storage node.
+ * -p or --pdisk-per-node -> Number of identically sized pdisks per storage node
  * -e or --erasure-code -> Erasure code for vdisks, from ['4+2p', '8+3p', '8+2p','4+3p']
  * Capacity of each pdisk either on GiB (-s or --pdisk-size-gib) or TB (-t or --pdisk-size-tb)